-We have been approved for quotation on the Nasdaq National Market under the symbol "HBIO." $\,$
+We have applied to have our common stock approved for quotation on the Nasdaq National Market under the symbol "HBIO." $\ensuremath{\mathsf{"HBIO}}$

 DISCRETIONARY ACCOUNTS

 The underwriters do not expect sales of shares of common stock offered by this prospectus to any accounts over which they exercise discretionary authority to exceed five percent of the shares offered.